Plymouth Cranbrook

 The Plymouth Cranbrook is an automobile which was built by Plymouth for the model years 1951 through 1953.
 It replaced the Special Deluxe when Plymouth changed its naming scheme and was essentially the same as the Plymouth Concord and Cambridge.
-In period TV commercials, the cars were all introduced as "the new Plymouth" then followed by the model year, and made no mention of the nameplate, which was used to describe the trim package, standard and optional features that were included.
-The Cranbrook model name was however featured in contemporary sales brochures.
+In period TV commercials, the cars were all introduced as "the new Plymouth" and then followed by the model year; the ads made no mention of the nameplate, which merely indicated a trim package with standard and optional features.
+The Cranbrook model name was, however, featured in contemporary sales brochures.

 Name origin

 The name Cranbrook may have been taken from a city in British Columbia, but it may also have been taken from Cranbrook Drive in Detroit; this small street intersected with Cambridge Avenue.
 Both streets are between 7 Mile Road West and 8 Mile Road West, near the Dodge Main plant.
 Concord Street ran by the plant.
 This indicates that the cars may have been named after streets near Chrysler Corporation facilities.

 Plymouth, Massachusetts, was one of the first European settlements in North America and is a major city in the state.
 Two of Plymouth's model lines in the 1950s were named after towns in Massachusetts: Cambridge and Concord.